The price of luck: how people who received a huge inheritance quickly lost it

 The diagnosis of a brain tumor, the grief of the loss of her husband and several of her close friends led to her developing a gambling addiction.
 It was gambling that helped her win more than $ 1 billion for almost a decade.
 But her losses exceeded revenues, leaving her with less than she had at first.
 In addition, Maureen was convicted of money laundering and the use of funds from her husband’s nonprofit organization to cover gambling debts.

-The “Poor Little Rich Girl,” as Barbara Hatton was called, was the heiress of Woolworth's fortune.
-On her 21st birthday in the early 1930s, she inherited $ 50 million, which, given inflation, today would exceed $ 900 million, a staggering amount at all times.
-She inherited the death of her mother, who committed suicide in 1933.
+"Poor little rich girl," as Barbara Hutton was called, was the heir to Woolworth's fortune.
+On her 21st birthday in the early 1930s, she inherited $ 50 million, which, adjusted for inflation, would have surpassed $ 900 million today, a staggering amount at all times.
+She inherited her inheritance from the death of her mother, who committed suicide in 1933.

 How Barbara was on the verge of bankruptcy

-Although young Hatton was a wealthy girl, she grew up completely unsure of herself.
-Her father was practically absent throughout her life, and her mother struggled with depression.
-Hatton's weakness was in shopping, especially for her lovers, whom she generously endowed with expensive gifts - jewelry, fashion items, and even art objects that once belonged to Marie Antoinette.
-Large expenses were not the only reason for its impoverishment.
-She was married seven times, so that every time due to divorce proceedings, her condition decreased.
-At the time of her death in 1979 (she was 66 years old), she had almost nothing.
+Although the young Hatton was a wealthy girl, she grew up completely unsure of herself.
+Her father was practically absent throughout her life, and her mother was struggling with depression.
+Hutton's weakness lay in shopping, especially for her loved ones, whom she generously presented with expensive gifts - jewelry, fashions, and even art objects that once belonged to Marie Antoinette.
+Large expenditures were not the only reason for its impoverishment.
+She was married seven times, so every time her fortune diminished due to divorce proceedings.
+At the time of her death in 1979 (she was 66 years old) she had almost nothing.

 Alex Lazarev differs from traditional heirs and heirs in that she did not grow up in a wealthy family.
 After her father abandoned them with her mother when she was 3 years old, she grew up in a modest suburban home in Toronto under the supervision of her mother.
 Alex became independent, she bought clothes for the money she earned.
 But she soon inherited more than $ 1 million after her mother committed suicide.